Roosevelt High School

 SPS Introduction to High School Course Registration

-The SPS Introduction to High School Course Registration provides an introduction to the registration process, overview of graduation requirements, recommended course sequence and class descriptions.
+The SPS Introduction to High School Course Registration introduces the registration process, overview of graduation requirements, recommended course sequence and class descriptions.

 The documents are designed to assist you in making informed, education decisions in preparation for your future and to complement the information below.
 This information has been translated into the most common languages used by SPS families.
 You can find the Introduction to High School Course Registration guide on the district website.